University of Chicago requirements isn’t exactly easy to accomplish. Why?

 UChicago considers itself “One of the world’s premier academic and research institutions” so they are very critical in choosing their students.

 Sound too good to be true?

-They may be tooting their own horn, but Students and faculty from UChicago have made great strides over the years, such as developing the first cloud-based computing system to process cancer data (in 2013) – I mean, wow.
-I still burn my popcorn in the microwave sometimes.
+They may be tooting their own horn, but students and faculty from UChicago have made great strides over the years, such as developing the first cloud-based computing system to process cancer data (in 2013) – like, wow.
+We still burn our popcorns in the microwave sometimes.

-Without further ado, I bestow you these 12 Steps to increase your student’s UChicago Admissions chances!
+Without further ado, we bestow you these 12 Steps to increase your student’s UChicago Admissions chances!
 (Number 10 is pretty unique.)

-While we could argue that there ARE acceptances below a 4.0, and that the blue dots at the top represent students who didn’t attend, your student should aim for a 4.0 or higher to increase their University of Chicago admissions chances.
+While we could argue that there ARE acceptances below a 4.48, you should aim for a 4.48 or higher to increase your University of Chicago admissions chances.
 This is also a good indication that you will succeed once you are admitted to the university.

 As we mentioned in our article on how to get into UC Berkeley, Ivy Leagues review their applications holistically, meaning they take all things into consideration.

 UChicago Admissions are super competitive, so you really want to take every opportunity there is to stand out.
-Have your student study hard for at least two and submit those scores.
+Study hard for at least two and submit those scores.